Auditions and Employment

 The schedule you receive with your offer of employment is subject to change.
 You will continue to receive schedules from the Opera as dates or times are updated to adjust to the production schedule for the show.
 Per our union contract, we are required to notify you of any change of schedule 48 hours in advance.

-You may notice dates that are followed with “(option).”
-This means that the Opera is holding that date and that time for a rehearsal and reserves the option to cancel it.
-You will be notified in advance if this is going to happen.
+You may notice dates that are followed with “(option)”.
+This means that the Opera is holding that date and that time for a rehearsal and reserves the optionto cancel it.
+You will be notified in advance if the rehearsal is to be cancelled.

 Sign in sheets will be posted on a bulletin board outside the rehearsal space before every rehearsal or performance.
 You are required to sign in upon arrival.
 If you do not sign in you cannot be paid.
 Please make sure you sign in legibly prior to every rehearsal.